 Websites vs. Web Applications

 Ever found yourself wondering about the real differences between websites and web applications?
-They might seem like close cousins in the digital world, but there’s a lot more to it than meets the eye.
-Let’s take a friendly stroll through the realm of websites and web apps, break things down in plain language, and uncover the core contrasts between the two.
+Website vs web application might seem like close cousins in the digital world, but there’s a lot more to it than meets the eye on website vs web application.
+Let’s take a friendly stroll through the realm of website vs web application, break things down in plain language, and uncover the core contrasts between the two.

 Imagine this – you’re navigating the vast digital landscape, and you begin to ponder – what truly sets websites apart from web applications?
 At first glance, they might appear quite similar – both accessible online, both reached via web browsers, and they even speak the same tech language.
 But here’s the twist: it all boils down to what they do.
 Websites serve you information, while web applications let you roll up your sleeves and interact.